Uniqueness in Haken's Theorem: Return to the graphic

 In this case, replace the component $\Ebar$ in $E$ by three parallel components, namely, the two components $\Ebar_{\pm}$ representing the antidiagonal, and a component $\Ebar_B$ representing the quadrant labeled $B$.
-Call the resulting system $E^+$.
+Call the resulting weakly aligned disk/sphere set $E^+$.

-Deleting exactly $\Ebar_+$ from $E^+$ gives the weakly reducing system for one boundary edge and deleting exactly $\Ebar_-$ gives the weakly reducing system for the other boundary edge.
-Now apply Lemma \ref{lemma:redundant}: both of these converge with the system $E^+$.
+Deleting exactly $\Ebar_+$ from $E^+$ gives the border edge alignment for one boundary edge and deleting exactly $\Ebar_-$ gives the border edge alignment for the other boundary edge.
+Now apply Lemma \ref{lemma:redundant}: both of these alignments are inherited from that of $E^+$ and so they are congruent.